Coming soon: hounds speak confidently in covert; the whipper-in on the far side lifts his cap to the sky; and hounds burst into the open in full cry.

 Suddenly all of life is in motion.
 Your head fills with the sights and sounds of the chase—the cry of hounds, the huntsman’s horn, the thud of hooves, the wind in your ears.
 Bliss.
 Then it all goes quiet.

 The pack fractures, hounds searching for the lost line.
 The huntsman gives them a chance to recover it on their own.
 He doesn’t want the line to go cold, nor does he wants hounds to lift their heads and look to him for help every time they are at fault.
 Hounds make their own swing.
 The huntsman weighs all the factors—wind, scenting conditions, time passing, landscape, how the foxes have run here in the past.
-He decides to make a cast.To read more, log in above or click here to subscribe.
+He decides to make a cast.To read more, a subscription is required.
+Log in or click here to subscribe.